 A better question than, "what is the Mountaineer good for?" is what isn't it good for?
 This is a very well-rounded and well-executed snowshoe, appropriate for practically any kind of outing from easy groomed beginner trails to steep icy mountain ascents.

 The Lightning is a smarter choice for exposed and technical pursuits because it's a much lighter shoe, packs down flatter, has optional flotation tails, and offers slightly burlier traction.
 But if your plans aren't specific to anything quite so technically minded, save some cash and get the Mountaineer.
 It floats with ease, has comfortable and smart bindings, and feels surprisingly natural to walk in.

-This snowshoe will set you back $270 and is the second most expensive model in our review after the Lightning Ascent.
+This snowshoe will set you back a bit — it's the most expensive model in our review after the Lightning Ascent.
 Do we think it's worth the price tag?
 If you are a serious snowshoer with technical aspirations, then yes.
 If you are just a sometimes snowshoer who doesn't much care for climbing steep hills, then probably not.